SchynsLab/medusa/_sources/api/python/preproc/recon/index.rst

    :param recon_model_name: Name of reconstruction model, options are: 'emoca', 'mediapipe',
                             and 'fan'
    :type recon_model_name: str
-   :param cfg: Path to config file for EMOCA reconstruction; ignored if not using emoca
-   :type cfg: str
    :param device: Either "cuda" (for GPU) or "cpu" (ignored when using mediapipe)
    :type device: str
    :param n_frames: If not `None` (default), only reconstruct and render the first `n_frames`